Discover The Secret Diaries of Miss Anne Lister

 by Anne Lister

-'Engaging, revealing, at times simply astonishing: Anne Lister's diaries are an indispensable read' SARAH WATERS
+'Engaging, revealing, at times simply astonishing' SARAH WATERS

 No Priest But Love begins in 1824.
 After an ill-fated love affair with a married woman, Anne Lister embarks on a journey alone to post-revolutionary Paris, a city alive with political intrigue.
 Here, she becomes romantically involved with a young widow, a relationship at odds with her social ambitions.
 Anne's efforts, firstly to extricate herself from this new 'scrape' and then to make a choice between the two women in her life, provides an absorbing sexual and social drama.